Tibet In Depth

 We start first in the ‘forbidden city’ of Lhasa, out of bounds to westerners for centuries and still retaining its mystique.
 We visit the mighty Potala Palace and take in the key sights of the city before heading west.

-Our journey takes us to the towns of Gyantse and Shigatse with their impressive monasteries, and then on to Rongbuk, to stand in awe of the world’s highest peak, Everest.
+Our journey takes us to the towns of Gyantse and Shigatse with their impressive monasteries.
+Moving on to Rongbuk, we stand in awe of the world’s highest peak, Everest.
 Continuing our journey into Tibet’s western wilderness, we pass Mt Shisapama and Peikutso Lake before moving on to Manasarovar Lake, one of the holiest lakes in Tibet and a site of pilgrimage.
 We have a chance to hike around the lake and visit the monastery, with views of Mount Kailash in the background.

 From here we travel to the ancient kingdom of Guge, dating back to the 10th century, and nearby Zanda with its striking canyons and eroded earth structures.